-The Breguet records
+The Breguet Records

-- you are the initial owner of the watch,
+- You are the initial owner of the watch

-How to register
+How to Register Your Watch

-A registration form for inscription of your name in the records is provided with your purchase along with the certificate of origin and the warranty.
+A registration form for submission of your name in the records is provided with your purchase along with the certificate of origin and the warranty.
 If need be, ask for the form at the shop where you purchased your watch.

 Thank you for completing the registration form and returning it by post.